seanbreckenridge/HPI/README.md

 ### delayed todos
 - [ ] configure `my.stackexchange` (isnt really documented/able to use in HPI without modifications [wait for repo](https://github.com/karlicoss/ghexport/issues/3#issuecomment-680732889))
 - reddit: maybe manually export comments past the last 1000? would be nice to see them in context for lifelogging. could be done manually by scrolling back and parsing HTML
+- rss - rss is continually backed up. once a good sample has been accrued, write a DAL to show when feeds were added/removed
 ---

 Last referenced commit hash: [`07dd61ca6ae2b6de20d6954ca1584accede8b762`](https://github.com/karlicoss/HPI/commit/07dd61ca6ae2b6de20d6954ca1584accede8b762)